Liuguanli/Udacity_Projects/Forecast_Rossmann_Store_Sales/capstone_proposal_template.md

 Time series forecasting is essential in our daily life like the temperature forecast is quite convenient for our life.
 The forecast of stock price is helpful for some business man to earn more money.
 Also the selling forecast can help the merchants to cut cost.

----

-In this section, provide brief details on the background information of the domain from which the project is proposed.
-Historical information relevant to the project should be included.
-It should be clear how or why a problem in the domain can or should be solved.
-Related academic research should be appropriately cited in this section, including why that research is relevant.
-Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.

 ### Problem Statement
 _(approx. 1 paragraph)_

 Rossmann operates over 3,000 drug stores in 7 European countries.
 Currently, Rossmann store managers are tasked with predicting their daily sales for up to six weeks in advance.
 Store sales are influenced by many factors, including promotions, competition, school and state holidays, seasonality, and locality.
 The goal of the Project is to predict 6 weeks of daily Sales in 1115 stores located in different parts of Germany based on 2.5 years of historical daily sales.
 I suppose the problem can be solved by using Random Forest.

 The training algorithm for random forests applies the general technique of bootstrap aggregating, or bagging, to tree learners.
 Given a training set $X = x_{1}, ..., x_{n}$ with responses $Y = y_{1}, ..., y_{n}$, bagging repeatedly selects a random sample with replacement of the training set and fits trees to these samples: For $b = 1, ..., B$ : Sample, with replacement, n training examples from $X$, $Y$; call these $X_{b}$, $Y_{b}$.
 Train a classification or regression tree $f_{b}$ on $X_{b}$, $Y_{b}$.
 After training, predictions for unseen samples $x'$ can be made by averaging the predictions from all the individual regression trees on $x'$: $ {\displaystyle {\hat {f}}={\frac {1}{B}}\sum _{b=1}^{B}f_{b}(x')} $.
 Submissions are evaluated on the Root Mean Square Percentage Error (RMSPE) which is introduced in the official website.
 The RMSPE is calculated as $ RMSPE=\sqrt{\frac{1}{n}\cdot \sum_{i=1}^{n}\left ( \frac{^{y_{i} - \hat{y_{i}}}}{y_{i}} \right )^{2}} $.  where $y_{i}$ denotes the sales of a single store on a single day and $\hat{y_{i}}$ denotes the corresponding prediction.
 Any day and store with 0 sales is ignored in scoring.

----

-In this section, clearly describe the problem that is to be solved.
-The problem described should be well defined and should have at least one relevant potential solution.
-Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_